Frequently Asked Questions: Special Procedures

 Endometrial ablation has certain risks.
 There is a small risk of infection and bleeding.
 The device used may pass through the uterine wall or bowel.
 With some methods, there is a risk of burns to the vagina, vulva, and bowel.
 Rarely, the fluid used to expand your uterus during electrosurgery may be absorbed into your bloodstream.
 This condition can be serious.
 To prevent this problem, the amount of fluid used is carefully checked throughout the procedure.

-Endometrial Hyperplasia: A condition in which the lining of the uterus grows too thick; if left untreated for a long time, it may lead to cancer.
+Endometrial Hyperplasia: A condition in which the lining of the uterus grows too thick.
+A specific type of endometrial hyperplasia may lead to cancer.

 General Anesthesia: The use of drugs that produce a sleep-like state to prevent pain during surgery.